nayere6342/sep11-freedom-project/tool/learning-log.md

  	* This was before I started researching things about kaboom.js.

-* One other takeaway I a had from this learning log was that I need better time management skills in this space.
+* One other takeaway I had from this learning log was that I need better time management skills in this space.

 	* As in not doing everything last minute...

 * One takeaway I have was that I need to tinker more with my tool.

-	* This is due to the fact that I can get a better knowing of what my tool can do.
+	* This is due to the fact that I can get a better understanding of what my tool can do.